 Nigh of the Arts

 Night of the Arts transforms Helsinki into a stage for hundreds of cultural events, performances and surprises.
 In 2018, this arts carnival for all will be celebrated for the 30th time.
-During the Night of the Arts several museums, galleries, bookshops, theaters will be open all trough the night.
+During the Night of the Arts several museums, galleries, bookshops, theaters will be open all through the night.

 If you don’t already love Helsinki as much as we do, check out this video by Honest Guide for the most amazing experiences in Helsinki below!